DIY Corner Wood Floating Desk With Simple Brackets

 Other Factors To Consider When Constructing Your Floating Desk

-• Determine the desk materials you want to use.
-Our desk is made out of birch plywood and oak molding for the front piece.
+- Determine the desk materials you want to use.
+Our desk is made of birch plywood and oak molding for the front piece.

-• A Butcher block top could also be a great option but would be more expensive.
+- A Butcher block top could also be a great option, but it would be more expensive.

-• Using shelf brackets still gives the illusion of a floating desk, but the sturdiness of using heavy-duty brackets.
-You honestly can barely see our brackets once the whole desk area and the room was completed (unless you are looking up at the bottom of the desk).
+- Using shelf brackets still gives the illusion of a floating desk but the sturdiness of heavy-duty brackets.
+Once the whole desk area and the room are completed, you honestly can barely see our brackets (unless you are looking up at the bottom of the desk).

 Tools needed